 Thanks to recent tax reform, we are already experiencing a boost to the economy resulting in economic growth.
-According to a recent Fannie Mae Economic and Housing Outlook, an increased amount of business investment will encourage GDP growth throughout 2018.
-This is expected to boost housing demand, as well as many other commercial markets.
+According to a recent Fannie Mae Economic and Housing Outlook, increased business investment will encourage GDP growth throughout 2018.
+This is expected to boost housing demand and many other commercial markets.

 Economic Growth – Personal Factors

 Matthew Classick, in a report from Fannie Mae entitled “Tax Reform Expected to Boost Growth, if the Fed Gets It Right” breaks down what the Fed needs to do.
 He says, “Complementary policy decisions from the Fed are key to continued expansion, however, as the possibility of overly aggressive monetary tightening intended to preempt rising inflation could pose downside risk.”

 A continued decrease in unemployment will spur on economic growth.
 These numbers have been falling steadily for years and are expected to hit the lowest numbers in 50 years.
 Perhaps more importantly, we expect continued wage growth across all income brackets, which typically increases spending.